Hypnotic inductions are the methods used to guide someone into hypnosis.

 Although you don’t have to, it’s often done by first hypnotising someone using another method and then saving that state to return to later.
 It’s just like how you might put a bookmark in a book so you know which page to continue from.

-Instant inductions work best when you have built up good rapport with someone and it’s their second, or later, session.
+Instant inductions work best when you have built up good rapport with someone and it’s at least their second session.

 It is not possible to put someone into hypnosis by walking up to them and saying sleep.
 It is possible to covertly hypnotise someone, that is to hypnotise them without them knowing you will, but even an instant induction needs a little talking to someone first before it will work.